Tropical Fock-Goncharov coordinates for $\mathrm{SL}_3$-webs on surfaces I: construction: Good position of a global web

 If $W$ is a web in good position, then a \textit{modified H-move} carries an H-face in a biangle $\biang$ to an H-face in an adjacent biangle $\biang^\prime$, thereby replacing $W$ with a new web $W^\prime$; see Figure \ref{fig:modified-H-move-no-coordinates}.
 If, in addition, $W$ is non-elliptic, then $W^\prime$ is also in good position.
 The non-elliptic condition for $W$ is required to ensure that the new local web restriction $W^\prime_{\biang^\prime}$ is non-elliptic.

-Notice that the effect in the intermediate triangle $\triang$ of a modified H-move is to swap two ``parallel'' oppositely-oriented corner arcs; see again Figure \ref{fig:modified-H-move-no-coordinates}.
+\begin{remark} Of importance will be that the effect in the intermediate triangle $\triang$ of a modified H-move is to swap two parallel oppositely-oriented corner arcs; see again Figure \ref{fig:modified-H-move-no-coordinates}. \end{remark}

-Once more, the following result is implicit in \cite[Lemma 6.5 and the proof of Theorem 6.2, pp. 139-140]{KuperbergCommMathPhys96} (in the setting of an ideal $k$-polygon $\poly_k$) and also appears in \cite[\S 11]{FrohmanArxiv20}.
+Once more, the following result is implicit in \cite[Lemma 6.5 and the proof of Theorem 6.2, pp. 139-140]{KuperbergCommMathPhys96} (in the setting of an ideal $k$-polygon $\poly_k$) and also appears in \cite[\S 10]{MR4359515frohmansikora}.

-\begin{proposition} If $W^\prime$ is a non-elliptic web on the surface $\surf$, then there exists a non-elliptic web $W$ that is parallel-equivalent to $W^\prime$ and that is in good position with respect to the split ideal triangulation $\splitidealtriang$.
+\begin{proposition} If $W^\prime$ is a non-elliptic web on the surface $\surf$, then there exists a non-elliptic web $W$ that is isotopic (in particular, parallel-equivalent) to $W^\prime$ and that is in good position with respect to the split ideal triangulation $\splitidealtriang$.

 Moreover, given any two parallel-equivalent non-elliptic webs $W$ and $W^\prime$ in good position, then $W$ can be taken to $W^\prime$ by a sequence of modified H-moves, global parallel-moves, and generic isotopies. \end{proposition}